 Are Tooth Extractions Painful?

 During a tooth extraction, you’ll experience little to no pain or discomfort.
 We’ll give you a local anesthetic to help reduce any sensations during the extraction.
 Following your procedure, you’ll most likely feel more pain than you did at our office.
-To help alleviate it, be sure to take your prescribed medications provided by Dr. Seth or OTC pain relievers.
+To help alleviate it, be sure to take your prescribed medications provided by Dr. Charara or OTC pain relievers.

 Tooth Extraction Aftercare

 Generally, a patient’s tooth extraction healing period will last two to three days, but each individual is different.
 Our Village Dental team will provide you with proper recovery do’s and don’ts.

 By following these post-op recommendations, you’ll be able to alleviate your discomfort, reduce the risk of infection, and speed up your overall recovery: